Tesla Semi: Everything we know in June 2023 [Update]

 More electric semi trucks on the way

-Electric semi truck customers will have more options in the near-future.
-Volvo Trucks will soon start selling the Volvo FH Electric with a range of up to 300 km (186 miles), which it planned to manufacture from March 2023.
-A Mercedes eActros Longhaul that can travel up to around 500 km (311 miles) on a full charge is coming out in 2024.
+Electric semi truck customers will have more options in the near future.
+Volvo Trucks has started selling the Volvo FH Electric with a range of up to 300 km (186 miles).
+A Mercedes eActros Longhaul (eActros 600) that can travel up to 500 km (311 miles) on a full charge is scheduled to enter series production at the end of 2024, Mercedes-Benz Trucks CEO Karin Rådström announced during its world premiere on October 10, 2023.

 TopElectricSUV says